How to Apply

 To request a room or apartment assignment to accommodate your individual physical needs, a Medical Verification Form must be completed by you and your attending physician and sent to RPS Assignments before May 1, 2018.

 Please note, this form is not to be used for air conditioner requests.
 Students assigned to non-air conditioned buildings will receive additional follow-up instructions to receive air conditioner approval.

 Support is available, and we are committed to finding a place that meets the needs of each student.
-Contact the Assistant Director, Diversity Initiatives at 812-855-1764, or firstname.lastname@example.org.
+Contact the Associate Director—Selection, Diversity, and Inclusion at 812-855-1764, or firstname.lastname@example.org.
 This individual will work directly with you and the assignment office to find the best space for you.